raghunath-nair/Coursera_capstone_W4/BusinessProblem_Data.md

 ###Introduction:
 A Business development consultant has been tasked to make recommendations to a Venture Capitalist on opening a new Ice Cream shop in Bangalore.
-The client would like a neighbourhood with other Indian Restaurants, but a location having no (at least not too many) competition ice cream bars in the area
-The notebook provides an exploratory data analysis and visualizations to eventually come to a recommended location(s).
+The client would like a neighbourhood with other Indian Restaurants, but a location having not much competition in the area The notebook provides an exploratory data analysis and visualizations to eventually come to a recommended location(s).

 ###Data: